nnrj/egeStarWars/README.md

 # egeStarWars
-A dos game basied ege(Easy Graphics Engine).
+A dos game  base on ege(Easy Graphics Engine).